January 2014, Paris.

-As a part of my 5 year goal for my scholarship essays, I wrote that I see myself as an editor of the country’s top food magazine.
+As a part of my 5 year goal for one of my scholarship essays, I wrote that I see myself as an editor of the country’s top food magazine.
 A few weeks later, I get an email from BBC Good Food India to be the food editor (!!!).
 Unreal.
 I couldn’t take it up because of my move to Paris (bittersweet), but I did work on launching the magazine in India and created two big features – one on ten stunning desserts and the other on no-fuss Mediterranean.
 Look!
 I continue to contribute to the magazine whenever time permits.

-The technical genius and occasional co-author behind this blog is my husband, Arjun, also sometimes referred to as orangefoodie on the blog.
+The occasional co-author behind this blog is my husband, Arjun, also sometimes referred to as orangefoodie on the blog.
 He doesn’t cook much, but loves to eat like nobody else I know.
 Back in college he made me a luscious Creamy Oreo Pie.
 Now, that’s a sign of keeper.